 - You’ve applied for two Citi cards in the past 60 days (many sources advise waiting until day 65 to be safe).

-For business cards, Citi will accept a new application only once per 90 days.
+For business cards, Citi only accepts new applications once per 90 days.

 When can you earn a welcome bonus?

-Much of the confusion about Citi's application rules centered on a previous rule where opening, closing, or earning a bonus on one card could affect your eligibility for a bonus on another card.
-And that applied for 24 months across cards within the same family.
-That was complicated.
+Much of the confusion about Citi's application rules centered on a previous rule where opening, closing, or earning a bonus on one card could affect your eligibility for a bonus on another card earning the same type of rewards.
+This previous restriction applied for 24 months across cards within the same family.
+That was complicated, to say the least.

-Luckily, most cards have moved away from this general “family” rule and changed to a “this card” timeline.
+Luckily, most cards have moved away from this general “family” rule and changed to a “this particular card” timeline.
 Moreover, Citi is known for only approving applicants who are eligible for the bonus.
 That's good news; it's unlikely that you'll be approved for a credit card and then not receive the bonus after meeting the spending requirements.
+For most cards, the rule now focuses on 48 months.

 Earning a ThankYou Rewards Bonus

-There is a 48-month rule you need to know about on this card, which you can find in the application terms:
+There is a 48-month rule you need to know about on the Citi Strata Premier, which you can find in the application terms:

-Thus, if you've had this card in the past and earned a welcome bonus in the past 48 months, you won't be eligible for the welcome offer.
+Thus, if you've had this card previously and earned a welcome bonus in the past 48 months, you probably aren't eligible for the welcome bonus.

 Final Thoughts